 Main actions according to TCM*: Expels Damp-Heat.
 Scatters Wind and relieves itching.Promotes urination and expels Heat.
 Kills parasites.
 Applied externally for Damp-Heat.

-Primary conditions or symptoms for which sophora roots may be prescribed by TCM doctors*: Dysentery Hematochezia Jaundice Oliguria Leukorrhea Eczema Sores Rashes Scabies Carbuncles Vaginitis Urinary tract infection Ringworm
+Primary conditions or symptoms for which Ku Shen may be prescribed by TCM doctors*: Dysentery Hematochezia Jaundice Oliguria Leukorrhea Eczema Sores Rashes Scabies Carbuncles Vaginitis Urinary tract infection Ringworm

 Contraindications*: This herb should not be used by those with weakness and Cold in the Spleen and Stomach.
 This is a toxic herb, it should be used with care and prescribed by professional TCM practitioners.

-As suggested by its category sophora roots are plants that are Cold in nature.
-This means that sophora roots typically help people who have too much "heat" in their body.
+As suggested by its category Ku Shen is Cold in nature.
+This means that Ku Shen typically helps people who have too much 'Heat' in their body.
 Balance between Yin and Yang is a key health concept in TCM.
-Those who have too much heat in their body are said to either have a Yang excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
-Depending on your condition sophora roots can help restore a harmonious balance between Yin and Yang.
+Those who have too much Heat in their body are said to either have a Yang Excess (because Yang is Hot in nature) or a Yin deficiency (Yin is Cold in Nature).
+Depending on your condition Ku Shen can help restore a harmonious balance between Yin and Yang.

-Sophora roots also taste Bitter.
-The so-called "five elements" theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
-Bitter ingredients like sophora roots tend to have a cleansing action on the body by clearing heat, drying dampness and promoting elimination via urination or bowel movements.
+Ku Shen also tastes Bitter.
+The so-called 'Five Phases' theory in Chinese Medicine states that the taste of TCM ingredients is a key determinant of their action in the body.
+Bitter ingredients like Ku Shen tends to have a cleansing action on the body by clearing Heat, drying Dampness and promoting elimination via urination or bowel movements.

-The tastes of ingredients in TCM also determine what organs and meridians they target.
-As such sophora roots are thought to target the Bladder, the Stomach, the Heart, the Large intestine and the Liver.
+The tastes of ingredients in TCM also determine what Organs and Meridians they target.
+As such Ku Shen is thought to target the Bladder, the Heart, the Large intestine, the Liver and the Stomach.
 In TCM the impure water collected by the Kidneys that cannot be used by the body is sent to the Bladder for storage and excretion as urine.
-The Stomach on the other hand is responsible for receiving and ripening ingested food and fluids.
-It is also tasked with descending the digested elements downwards to the Small Intestine.
-In addition to regulating blood flow, the Heart is believed to be the store of the "spirit" which basically refers to someone's vitality.
+In addition to regulating Blood flow, the Heart is believed to be the store of the 'Mind' which basically refers to someone's vitality.
 The Large Intestine receives the "impure" parts of the digested food from the Small Intestine, absorbs the remaining fluids and excrete the remainder as feces.
-The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and body fluids.
+The Liver is often referred as the body's "general" because it is in charge of regulating the movements of Qi and the Body Fluids.
 It also takes a leading role in balancing our emotions.
+The Stomach is responsible for receiving and ripening ingested food and fluids.
+It is also tasked with descending the digested elements downwards to the Small Intestine.

 Sophora has anti-inflammatory and antioxidant properties.1